SEO for SaaS: A Practical 90-Day Plan That Moves Revenue for Growth-Stage Teams (2026)

 Keyword-to-pipeline map.
 Map 40 to 60 target terms to buyer stages and landing pages.
 Focus 60 percent on evaluation and purchase keywords: comparisons, pricing, integrations.
 This is where actionable SEO strategies start.
 Keyword research for SaaS is not about volume.
 It is about intent and conversion probability.

 High-intent landing pages.
-Create or optimize 3 landing pages aimed at demo bookings or trial starts.
+Create or optimize three landing pages specifically aimed at demo bookings or trial starts.
 Include clear CTAs, sales playbook snippets for SDRs, and attribution hooks.
-Every page should address audience pain points directly.
-SaaS businesses that optimize high-intent pages first see pipeline impact weeks before companies that start with blog content.
+Each page should directly address audience pain points.
+SaaS businesses that prioritize optimizing high-intent pages first often see pipeline impact weeks before those that focus on broader blog content.

 Expected outcomes: 10 to 20 percent crawl issues resolved.
 Three new or optimized pages live.
 CRM tagging operational.
 Early pipeline signal through first demo attributions from organic sessions.